ClickCease Managing Fast-Growing Pioneer Trees | Arborist Now - Arborist Now

 Plants require an abundance of several different resources to grow quickly, including nitrogen and water, but the key thing they need that the impending climax species don’t need is sunlight.
 Sunlight powers the photosynthetic process, and it is crucial for these fast-growing species.

-When deprived of the sun they need, these trees struggle like Olympic athletes training on all-ice cream diets.
+When deprived of the sun they need, these trees struggle to grow, thrive, and reproduce.

 Pioneer Life